scribe-org/Scribe-iOS/README.md

 - Make the space bar read the name of the keyboard when it's switched to (see issue)

-- Providing an option in the Scribe app to change the coloration into another kind of indicator that would work for color blind users (see issue)
+- Providing an option in the Scribe app to change noun coloration into another kind of indicator that would work for color blind users (see issue)

   - Simply adding markers like (M), (F), (N) and (P) before words in the preview would work